KuggeK/comp.se.200-assignment/README.md

 Repository for our solution to Software Testing assignment part 2.
 This repository hosts an npm unit test project powered by mocha.js and chai.

-Tests are run with the command `npm run test`.
+The human implemented tests are run with the command `npm run test`.
+The AI generated tests are run with `npm run test-AI`.